 Matina (aka Tamina)

 This tomato is a German OP commercial variety that has been around for 40 years.
 Huge plant, full of tasty little tomatoes.
 Definitely an early variety!
 I think in mid July the first ones were ripe in a greenhouse.
 Certainly worth it to grow.
 If you are into fermenting tomatoes, this one works very well because of the more firm skin.

 JD of Conroe, Texas, stabilized a cross between Brandywine and an unknown black tomato.
 A red/black early and tasty tomato.
 I have been successfully growing this one outside the greenhouse, in a south facing sheltered location.

 John de Rocque from Kimberley BC crossed Tiny Tim with Siberia and stabilized it to this short, potato leaf plant with smooth tasting red tomatoes.
 This tomato will produce early and keep going all season long.

 Ludmilla’s Red Plum

 Ludmilla’s Red Plum comes from a Kazakh family who immigrated to Germany.
 The family had been growing out this variety for over 50 years.
 It will produce an incredible amount (7 per truss) of smooth tasting fruit that weigh up to 9 oz.
 (255g).
 This tomato is not a paste variety.
-Every year I think that I will not grow it again, but then I still do, hmm.
+We have grown it for years, but it still has not become a real favourite.

 Maya & Sion’s Airdrie Classic

-A cross of a late large pink beefsteak – Brandywine, and an early red- Stupice, the best combination of earliness and flavor.
-It is named after Caseys heirloom tomatoes son and daughter.
+A cross of a late large pink beefsteak – Brandywine, and an early red- Stupice, this tomato has the best combination of earliness and flavour.
+It is named after Caseys heirloom tomatoes’ son and daughter.
 170g-400g, red oblate fruits with ribbing are produced on trusses of 4 to 8.